C/C++ Programming Tips

 7 / -2 = -3, 7 % -2 = 1

-Only for unsigned intergers, a left shift instruction can replace an integer multiplication by a power of 2 and a right shift is the same as an integer division by a power of 2.
+Only for unsigned integers, a left shift instruction can replace an integer multiplication by a power of 2 and a right shift is the same as an integer division by a power of 2.

 For signed integers, an arithmetic right shift that extends the sign bit instead of shifting in 0s is not a workaround.
 For example, a 2-bit arithmetic shift right of -5 (0x1011) produces -2 (0x1110) instead of -1, which means wrong.